dmitrii-ageev/ansible-rsyslog/README.md

 Key-value pairs:
  * name    - The name of the file that goes into /etc/rsyslog.d/.
  * config  - Array of configuration sections (refer to the section structure below).
+ * absent  - Optional.
+If set the file will be removed.

 The configuration section structure:
  * comment  - Optional.
 Provide a description for a particular section.